DDM-Lab/janus/README.md

 ssh gandalf@janus.hss.cmu.edu
 ```
 and then be prompted for a password to finish logging in.
-When new account is created the user will be sent an initial password, typically in a separate, cryptic mail message
+When a new account is created the user will be sent an initial password, typically in a separate, cryptic mail message
 that does not mention the account or server name.
 This should be changed at the earliest
 convenience.
 Please be sure to change it to something not easily guessed.
 Ideally it should be at least eight
 characters long and contain all of upper case letters, lower case letters, digits, and non-alphanumeric characters,